erizov/Professor/semester_1/lecture_04_searching/binary_search/README.md

 2. Analyze time and space complexity using Big O notation
 3. Identify when to use this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
-5. Apply this algorithm to solve real-world problems
+5. Apply this approach to tackle real-world problems

 ### Short Description

 An efficient search algorithm that finds the position of a target value within a sorted array by repeatedly dividing the search interval in half.
-Solves the problem of quickly locating items in sorted collections.
+Addresses quickly locating items in sorted collections.
 Example: Finding page 250 in a 500-page book by checking middle (250), then narrowing search.
-Works by comparing target with middle element, eliminating half the search space each iteration.
+Operates by comparing target with middle element, eliminating half the search space each iteration.

 **Key Characteristics:**
 - **Time Complexity**: O(log n) because each comparison eliminates half of the remaining search space, requiring at most log₂(n) comparisons.